 - Color palette specification (including RGB, CMYK, Pantone, and hex)

 - Logo iterations in proper colors (e.g. showing how it can be used in reverse and in black and white)

 - Logo usage restrictions (e.g. don’t skew the logo, rearrange it, or change its colors)

 Of course, some brands have more assets that have been codified.
 Again, any of these elements should have guidelines to support them.

 The most complete brand guidelines would cover, at least as far as Oxide is concerned:

 How to build a consistent brand across marketing channels

+A website is the launchpad for a brand’s visual identity online.
 But before you can build a website that will do your client’s business justice, they need a solid branding strategy.
-After the initial branding is done and the website is built, you also need to kee...
+After the init...

 - Logo usage (do’s and don’ts)